...

 Open sans

-Open sans is one of the best fonts and the most popular free fonts.
-The reason is that it is readable on screen, especially for the small screen sizes.
-According to Wikipedia, it was the second most used Google fonts in July 2018.
+Open Sans is one of the best fonts and the most popular free fonts.
+The reason is that it is readable on screen, especially for small screen sizes.
+According to Wikipedia, it was the second most used Google font in July 2018.

 Playfair Display

-Playfair display is a beautiful serif font with rounded corners and curves.
-It is one versatile brand font that fits well with most website design aesthetics.
-It is excellent with title and short content but not advisable for the lengthy para as it becomes less readable.
+Playfair Display is a beautiful serif font with rounded corners and curves.
+It is a versatile brand font that fits well with most website design aesthetics.
+It is excellent with a title and short content, but not advisable for the lengthy paragraph, as it becomes less readable.

 Raleway